wp-plugins/voter-plugin/readme.txt

 * undefined function for notification.php file on line 209 the code is :: $activity_id = bp_activity_add($arg_arr);
 * Problem solved and and now OK.
 * added possible components and added condition so it will work if it is activated.

+= 2.1.1 =
+* Added new voting option type : "Helpful Option".
+* Display the YES or NO option on frond end inplace of voting.
+* Added conditions for buddypress & bbpress options like it will display only if buddypress or bbpress activated.
+* Default up-down thumbs & button settings default set to -- disable.
+* Top voted widget - PHP error  - SOLVED.